shayrilu/Object-Detection-For-Autonomous-Vehicle-Jetson-Nano-/README.md

 6. Monitor
 7. DisplayPort connector

 Steps:
-1. Train Yolov5 on custom dataset on a laptop which use GPU to reduce training duration.
+1. Train a Yolov5 on custom dataset on a laptop using Google Colab.
 2. Jetson Nano setup.
 3. Inference on Jetson Nano.